• Skip to primary navigation

 • Use a large, high sided skillet on medium low heat and add the vegetable oil and onions.
 Cook for 3 to 4 minutes until they become opaque.

-• Add the uncooked rice stirring occasionally until the rice begins to brown and toast, 5 to 7 minutes.
+• Turn your stove to medium to medium-high heat and add the uncooked rice stirring occasionally until the rice begins to brown and toast, 5 to 7 minutes.
 Then stir in the jalapeno pepper and cook for 2 more minutes.
-Next add the garlic and cook until fragrant, about 30 seconds.
+Next, add the garlic and cook until fragrant, about 30 seconds.

 • Taste the rice and add salt or cumin as desired.
 Remove from the heat and keep covered 10 minutes to rest.
 Then use a fork to fluff the rice and then add the chopped cilantro and serve right away.
 Serve with more chopped cilantro and lime wedges if desired.